 I am in a thousand winds that blow,

 I am the softly falling snow."

 If I Should Die Before the Rest of You

 Another poem that works well for both a religious or non-religious ceremony is this short work of poetry by Joyce Grenfell.
 The verses encourage the audience not to become depressed over their death but remain their normal selves and enjoy life.
 The last couple of lines are:

 But Life goes on, So sing as well."

 Finding the Best Reading for a Funeral Service

-You can find inspiration for the most appropriate readings for a funeral by looking at the life of the deceased and finding themes that would have meant the most to them, as well as resonate with friends with and family.
+You can find inspiration for the most appropriate readings for a funeral by looking at the life of the deceased and finding themes that would have meant the most to them, and that will resonate with friends and family.
 You can find some beautiful and uplifting passages from The Bible, as well as poetry written by others or original compositions created by yourself and other mourners.